-Contractures are a common side effect of brain injury.
+Contractures are a common result of brain injury.
 They limit joint movement and can interfere with activities of daily living.

-Today you will learn the causes of contractures after brain injury and some of the best techniques used to treat them.
+Today you will learn the causes of contractures after brain injury and some of the best techniques used to prevent them.

 Causes of Contractures After Brain Injury

-Contractures occur when muscle fibers shorten and become stiff.
+Contractures occur when muscle fibers shorten, causing a fixed tightening across the associated body part.
 This causes a decrease in range of motion and a restriction of function.

 The most common areas that contractures affect include:

-Most patients develop contractures in five or more joints, which places importance on early intervention and appropriate treatment.
+It is common for patients to develop contractures across multiple joints, which places importance on early intervention and appropriate treatment.